June 28, 2017

 |Pictured, from left to right, are Dr. Reynaldo L. Martinez Jr., head of VSU's Department of Adult and Career Education; Dr. Richard A. Carvajal, president of VSU; and Professor Archibald McDonald, pro-vice chancellor and principal of the University of West Indies.|

-“Valdosta State University is excited to be able to participate in this historic partnership with the University of West Indies,” said Dr. Richard A. Carvajal.
+“Valdosta State University is excited to be able to participate in this historic partnership with the University of West Indies,” said Dr. Richard A. Carvajal, VSU president.
 “The signing of this Memorandum of Understanding reflects a shared vision for educational cooperation — one that will expand teaching and learning opportunities, increase joint research in areas of common interest, and encourage the sharing of best practices in innovation and higher education.”

 The Memorandum of Understanding encourages joint research activities, including exchange of faculty members and research students; joint teaching or supervision of students; staging of joint seminars, conferences, and academic meetings; special academic programs; education abroad opportunities; the exchange of academic materials and other information; collaborative grant proposals; and more between the two institutions of higher education.

 “This opportunity also helps each institution fulfill its mission to provide educational experiences that prepare graduates for the global society and workforce of the 21st century,” said Dr. Reynaldo L. Martinez Jr., head of VSU’s Department of Adult and Career Education.
 “Each program in any department is free to craft the arrangements that best fit their program goals and objectives.”